eddedd88/fullstrapp/README.md

 ### We achieve this is by doing the following:
 - creating a mobile first Progressive Web App (PWA) to target many environments
-- using tools to advance the MVP as further as possible with the least amount of work:
+- using tools to advance the MVP as further as possible with the least amount of work
-  - react
-  - material-ui & material-ui-icons
 - automating as many things as possible: formatting, tests, and deploys
-  - create-react-app
-  - flow
-  - prettier + standard
-  - husky + lint-staged
 - using services at a free tier level, where cost would only materialize if the product gets traction
-  - CircleCi: CI & CD
-  - Firebase: hosting, DB, authentication
-- establishing guidelines and templates:
+- putting in place guidelines and templates
-  - Commit guidelines
-  - Issue templates
-  - React templates

 ### Key Performance Measures:
 - to **launch an MVP** as fast as possible: **within a day**